 Welcome to this LD@school online learning module for educators!

-Upon completion, it is our hope that you will apply what you learn in this module to your daily practice to help support the needs of students with LDs, as well as all your other students.
+Upon completion, it is our hope that you will apply what you learn in this module to your daily practice to help support the needs of students with LDs and their families.